laganzonj/CSST106-CS4B/4B-LAGANZON-MP5/README.md

 ---

 ### Key Observations:
 1. **Speed and Detection Time**: YOLOv3 performs a single pass through the image to detect objects, which contributes to its speed.
-The times recorded for each image show the model's capability for real-time applications, where detection times under 1.5 seconds are generally considered responsive.
+The detection times recorded for each image show the model's capability for real-time applications, where detection times under 1.5 seconds are generally considered responsive.
-2. **Accuracy**: YOLOv3's accuracy is evident from its confidence scores and correct bounding of detected objects.
-The high confidence scores show that YOLO can accurately detect and identify objects even in complex or busy scenes.
+2. **Accuracy**: YOLOv3 generally produces high-confidence detections, reflecting its ability to accurately identify objects in complex or busy scenes.
+However, some images showed redundant or extra bounding boxes around single objects, indicating possible limitations in Non-Maximum Suppression (NMS).

 ---